A Colorful Kids’ Bedroom: Design & Sources

 Desk & Bookshelves

-Alex built the blue shelves out of scrap wood and we painted them Stone Blue.
+Alex built the blue shelves out of scrap wood he had left over and we painted them Stone Blue.

 A Note On Color Palettes